y-rosenthal/yrSqliteViewer/README.md

 7. Type a SQL select statement (e.g. select * from title where price < 20)  in the box entitled "SQL Command 1".
    Then press the "Run Query" button.

-8. Type another SQL select statement in the box entitled "SQL Command 2", etc.
+8. Type another SQL select statement (e.g. select pub_name, city from publishers) in the box entitled "SQL Command 2", etc.

 9. Press the "Save Session" button (at the top of the page).
 Specifiy a filename.
 This file will contain both the database file you were using as well as the queries that you have run.

 10. Close your browser.
 Then open the yrSqliteViewer.html file again in the browser.
 This time press the "Restore Session" button and choose the file you saved in the previous step.
+   This opens the database as well as restores the SQL statements that you had run before.

-   You can continue from where you left off.
-If you want to see a session that has been saved already you can instead press the "Restore Session" button and choose the file yrSqliteViewerSession-sample.yrslv file that you downloaded in the first step above.
+   You can instead press the "Restore Session" button and choose the file ***yrSqliteViewerSession-sample.yrslv*** file that you downloaded in the first step above to view the sample SQL statements that were included in that file.

 ## Features